atulmishrachdi/AutomatedAssemblyPlanner/README.md

 2012 to 2015 and then by DMDII from 2015 to 2017.
 The work is being done primarily by the Design Engineering Lab at Oregon State University.

+In addition to this README, there are API documents posted at: https://designengrlab.github.io/AutomatedAssemblyPlanner/

 ## What does the application do? ##
 Given an CAD assembly representing a product to be assembled, the application searches for the best way to assemble it.
 Essentially, the application is a planning algorithm.
 It produces a plan along with estimates for timing for each step in the plan.